ennono/kleingarten/readme.txt

 == Changelog ==

+= 1.*.* =
+*
+* FIXED: Bug preventing gardeners from saving their profile settings.
+* Minor bugfixes.

 = 1.3.1 =
-* UNDER CONSTRUCTION!
-*
-* Added addional security measures to login form shortcode.
+* Added security measures to login form shortcode.
 * Added caching here and there to increase performance.
 * Minor bugfixes.